cisphon/CarVelocity/README.md

 2. To provide a simulation of traffic accident reconstruction (either by animation or simply by mentioning the speed at various times).

-    2.1.
-If a authorized personnel wants to see a previous saved traffic accident reconstruction, then the software system should provide this service for free.
+    ~~2.1.
+If a authorized personnel wants to see a previous saved traffic accident reconstruction, then the software system should provide this service for free.~~

-3. The system must be able of future expansion to incorporate information about more velocity estimation and how to expand them in the future.
+~~3.
+The system must be able of future expansion to incorporate information about more velocity estimation and how to expand them in the future.~~